-1. Open terminal via Ctrl+Alt+T and run command to add the PPA:
+1. Open terminal via Ctrl+Alt+T or by searching “Terminal” from start menu.
+When it opens, run command to add PPA:

 sudo add-apt-repository ppa:jonathonf/vlc

-To restore VLC media player to the stock version in your Ubuntu main repository, purge the PPA via command:
+To restore VLC media player to the stock version in your main Ubuntu repository, run command to purge the PPA:

-sudo apt-get install ppa-purge && sudo ppa-purge ppa:jonathonf/vlc
+sudo apt install ppa-purge && sudo ppa-purge ppa:jonathonf/vlc